redhat-developer/vscode-openshift-tools/README.md

    * `New Storage` - Create Storage and mount to a Component.
 Push the component to reflect the changes on the cluster.
    * `Describe` - Describe the given Component in terminal window or inside a webview editor.
    * `Push` - Push the source code to a Component.
-   * `Delete` - Delete an existing Component from the local config.
+   * `Delete` - Delete existing Component the local configuration and remove context from workspace.

 ##### Commands for a `no context` Component

    * `Describe` - Describe the given Component in terminal window or inside a webview editor.
    * `Import` - If the component was created using old version of the extension (`<=0.0.23`), users can use the `Import` action to migrate to latest version and import the metadata changes.
-   * `Delete` - Delete an existing Component from the local config.
+   * `Delete` - Delete existing Component from the cluster.

 ##### Commands for a URL in a Component